Many ask me how to become a #productmanager

 First, it is crucial to note that if this is your first exposure to the technology industry, you are doubtfully bound to get far in your search for a product manager position: It requires familiarity with the corporate culture, the ability to study business problems, to understand a technology stack, a knack for prioritization, and leadership skills.

 That’s why many reach product management positions only after having gained experience in a variety of prior other engagements in the industry.
-Some come from development roles, some grow from customer support, others from quality control, and yet anothers from marketing roles.
+Some come from development roles, some grow from customer support, others from quality control, and yet others from marketing roles.

 But is there an additional unifying line, beyond the desire and ability to influence the way a technological company affects the world?
 I’d say not…